jbienzms/MRTL/Dev/day3.md

 ## Team Hacks

 After labs it's time again for **Team Hacks**.
-Join your team channel and plan for **2.5 hours +** of hacking.
+Join your team channel and plan for **2.5 hours+** of hacking.
 Like yesterday, teams can go beyond this time at their discretion.

-For reference, here's a link back to the [Project Descriptions](projects.md).
+For reference, here are the [Project Descriptions](projects.md).

 ## Important Links